gonzalober/grad-tech-test-python/javascript/README.md

 run `yarn` or `npm install`

 ## Challenge
-The function `createMenuData` in [gradTest.test.js](gradTest.test.js) is left without an implementation.
-In the same file, you'll be able to find input data and expected output, update the function so that the test passes.
+The function `createMedalTable` in [medals.test.js](medals.test.js) is left without an implementation.
+In the same file, there's a test that takes a defined input and output for testing your implementation.

-Update the repository to be able to run the test in the file, it's executed using the `jest` runner with `yarn` or `npm` as per your preference.
+Update the repository to be able to run the test in the file, it's executed using the `jest` runner with `yarn` or `npm` as per your preference, you may have to update the config files.

 Commit your changes and push them up to your own git repositry!
 Once done, link us the URL of your solution